Akshat-Pant/Facial-recognition/README.md

 # Face-recognition
-Facial recognition implemented by dimensionality reduction (Principal Component and Linear Discriminant Analysis).
+Facial recognition implemented by dimensionality reduction (Principal Component and Linear Discriminant Analysis).</br>
-Bayes Classifier and Nearest Neighbour algorithms implemented for recognition.
+The PCA_illum file is the first attempt at this project.
+It trains the model using PCA and KNN and classifes a single test sample.</br>
+The files PCA, LDA, KNN and bayesClassifier have methods/functions for the same techniques.</br>
+The dataset illumination.mat contains images for 68 subjects with each subject having 21 different illumination images.

 ## PCA
 PCA stands for Principal Component Analysis.
 It is a technique used in Machine Learning to attain dimensionality reduction.